shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/dispatchables-and-events.md

 ## Learning outcomes

-:arrow_right: Write a dispatchable function that updates storage items using a helper function.
+➡️ Write a dispatchable function that updates storage items using a helper function.

-:arrow_right: Write a private helper function with error handling
+➡️ Write a private helper function with error handling

-:arrow_right: Write and use pallet Events and Errors.
+➡️ Write and use pallet Events and Errors.

-:arrow_right: Use PolkadotJS Apps UI to test pallet functionality.
+➡️ Use PolkadotJS Apps UI to test pallet functionality.

 # Steps

 ## Public and private functions

 Before we dive right in, it's important to understand the pallet design decisions we'll be making around coding up our Kitty pallet's minting and ownership management capabilities.

 As developers, we want to make sure the code we write is efficient and elegant.
 Oftentimes, optimizing for one optimizes for the other.
 The way we're going to set up our pallet up to optimize for both will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
 This improves code readability and reusability too.
 As we'll see, we can create private functions which can be called by multiple dispatchable functions without compromizing on security.
 In fact, building this way can be considered an additive security feauture.

-> Info
 > Check out [this how-to guide](https://substrate.dev/substrate-how-to-guides/docs/basics/basic-pallet-integration/) about writing and using helper functions to learn more.

 Before jumping into implementing this approach, let's first paint the big picture of what combining dispatchables and helper functions looks like: